okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 * Import Okta objects that control color, logos, and page styling into your Terraform configuration.

-* Customize the appearance of sign-in pages, error pages, and the Okta end-user dashboard, including color, logos, and page styling.
+* Customize the appearance of sign-in pages, error pages, and the Okta End-User Dashboard, including color, logos, and page styling.

 * Customize email template content and appearance.

 #### What you need

 * Familiarity with the Terraform terms: configuration, resources, state, and commands.
-See the Terraform documentation [introductory concepts](https://www.terraform-best-practices.com/key-concepts) article.
+See the Terraform documentation [introductory concepts](https://www.terraform-best-practices.com/key-concepts).
 Also, see the [introduction page for Okta Terraform automation](/docs/guides/terraform-overview/main/).

-* An Okta organization.
+* An Okta org

-* A [Terraform configuration](/docs/guides/terraform-enable-org-access/) that can access your Okta org.
+* A [Terraform configuration](/docs/guides/terraform-enable-org-access/) that can access your Okta org

-* An Okta user account with the Super Administrator role.
+* An Okta user account with the super administrator role

-* The ability to update the DNS records of your public custom domain to configure a custom email address from which Okta can send mail.
+* The ability to update the DNS records of your public custom domain to configure a custom email address from which Okta can send mail

 * Terraform 1.8.5 or later